 Pricing and fees

-Choose from three service tiers for Clover’s software: Payments Plus, Register Lite and Register.
+Choose from two service tiers for Clover’s software: Register Lite and Register.

 A Clover rep helps you choose the best plan for your business.
 The rep we talked to suggested customized plans and rates may also be available once you provide more detail about your business.